apache/spark/CONTRIBUTING.md

 Sometimes your image is outdated (when dependencies change) and needs to be rebuilt because some dependencies have been changed.
-In such case the docker build pre-commit will inform you that you should rebuild the image.
+In such case the docker build pre-commit will inform you that you should build the image.

 ## Prerequisites for pre-commit hooks